1. How much does it cost to adopt?

 CATS at the shelter receive FVRCP shots.
 The FVR stands for Feline Viral Rhinotracheitis (upper respiratory tract infection).
 C is for Calicivirus, a disease of the mouth, nose, and eyes.
 The P is for Panleukopenia, also known as Feline Distemper.
 We do not vaccinate for Feline Leukemia!

-DOGS at the shelter receive DHLPP, which includes Canine Distemper, Hepatitis, Leptospirosus (a bacterium that can affect people, too), Parainfluenza, and Parvovirus.
-They are are also vaccinated for Coronavirus.
+PUPPIES at the shelter receive DHLPP, which includes Canine Distemper, Hepatitis, Leptospirosus (a bacterium that can affect people, too), Parainfluenza, and Parvovirus.

 We have recently started vaccinating for Rabies virus, but this vaccine must be administered by a vet, so animals who have not had a vet visit since arriving may not have been vaccinated.
 If in doubt, please ask.
 Some of our animals arrive at the shelter already vaccinated for Rabies or other diseases, but some do not.
 If in doubt, let your vet know that you are uncertain about the animal's medical history.